-Transfer credits are not considered for the Clinical Psychology program due to licensure requirements in Massachusetts.
-Graduates of the Clinical Psychology program may transfer all equivalent coursework to the Educational Psychology doctoral program at American International College.
-Graduates of the Clinical Psychology program may apply for the 60 credit non-licensure track Doctoral program in Mental Health Counseling at American International College.
+Transfer credits may not be considered for the Clinical Mental Health Counseling program based on licensure requirements.
+Graduates of the Clinical Mental Health Counseling program may be able to transfer equivalent coursework to the Educational Psychology doctoral program at American International College.
+Graduates of the Clinical Mental Health Counseling program may apply for the 60 credit non-licensure track Doctoral program in Mental Health Counseling at American International College.